truenas/middleware/docs/userguide/index.rst

 * at this time, shadow copy support only works for ZFS pools or datasets.
 This means that the CIFS share must be configured on a volume or dataset, not on a directory.
 Directory support will be added in a future version of FreeNAS®.

-* since directories can not be shadow copied at this time, if you configure “Enable home directories” on the CIFS service, any data stored in the user's home directory will not be shadow copied.
+* since directories can not be shadow copied at this time, if you configure "Enable home directories" on the CIFS service, any data stored in the user's home directory will not be shadow copied.

 * shadow copies will not work with a manual snapshot, you must create a periodic snapshot task for the pool or dataset being shared by CIFS or a recursive